Salesforce.com Cloudy Vision

 So, let’s sum this all up.
 They issue more stock certificates, they provide them to internal employees, then they simply count the stock certificates as profit.
 WOW!
 That is some creative accounting.

 The post goes on to explain the shareholders have their share value diluted, not necessarily in dollar terms in the SHORT TERM, but most definitely in quantity terms in the short term.
 It is only a matter of time before it all catches up with them however.
-Their whole premise is the Salesforce.com sales model is unsustainable in the mid to long term.
+Their whole premise is the Salesforce.com Cloud sales model is unsustainable in the mid to long term.

 An added expense to the shareholder is the dilution that these increasing stock-based compensations are causing.
 Every quarter, the share count is rising.
 So the shareholder is fooled in a double manner.
 By dilution and representing costs as profits.